Neural non-canonical Hamiltonian dynamics for long-time simulations: Non-canonical Hamiltonian dynamics

 with $D_x\vartheta$ and $D_y\vartheta$ denoting the Jacobian of $\vartheta$ w.r.t. $x$ and $y$ respectively as in~\eqref{eq:closed_W}.
 Then system~\eqref{eq:ode_z} writes:

 where the gradient is the transpose of the differential.

 \begin{remark} Canonical Hamiltonian systems belong to this category of problems, setting $\vartheta(x, y) = y$.
-Because every non-canonical system admits a local change of variable which transforms it into a canonical problem, this ansatz on the one-form may always be satisfied, at least locally, up to a change of variable.
-To our knowledge, the question of whether it can be satisfied globally for any (global) system of coordinates is still open. \end{remark}
+Because every non-canonical system admits a local change of variable which transforms it into a canonical problem, this ansatz on the one-form may always be satisfied, at least locally, up to a change of variable. \review{Without a change of variable, this split between $x$ and $y$ might not always be possible, while the global existence of a symplectic potential $z \mapsto A(z)$ is guaranteed as long as the domain or symplectic form respectively have no hole or pole (see e.g.~\cite{Chen.Matsubara.ea.2021.NeuralSymplecticForm} for some details).} \end{remark}

 This has the immediate advantage of characterising the invertibility of $W$ by the local injectivity of $y \mapsto \vartheta(x,y)$ at fixed $x$, giving a direct criterion for well-posedness of the problem.
 The system may also readily be inverted, yielding the vector field